bencheeorg/benchee/README.md

 * `mix deps.get` to install dependencies
 * `mix test` to run tests or `mix test.watch` to run them continuously while you change files
+* `mix dialyzer` to run dialyzer for type checking, might take a while on the first invocation (try building plts first with `mix dialyzer --plt`)
 * `mix credo` or `mix credo --strict` to find code style problems (not too strict with the 80 width limit for sample output in the docs)